 Fees & Procedures

-- The fee for filming objects in an office or other nonpublic location is $100 per hour.
+- The fee for filming objects in an office or other nonpublic location is $150 per hour commercial rate with a 2-hour minimum.
 The location fee for filming in the galleries is $1,500 per day, or $750 per half-day.
 This fee is payable to the Peabody Museum of Archaeology and Ethnology upon commencement of filming.

 - A list of objects to be filmed must be provided to the Peabody Museum prior to filming with at least two-weeks' advance notice.
 Selecting these objects might require an advance visit to the Peabody by the filmmaker.